fruxo/turbobadger/readme.md

 With compilers supporting C++ 11 `constexpr`, the string to integer conversion is done compile time.

-If you want to add new stuff to TinkerBell, here are some hints that will make it easier to get a pull requests accepted:
+If you want to add new stuff, here are some hints that will make it easier to get a pull requests accepted:

   * Do not make it dependant on exceptions, RTTI or stl (or boost or similar)